TimurGar/Unit-2/Project Light number counter Hand/README.md

 ## Criteria C: Development

-1st development story: -First, we, Timur and I, tried to codes right after we finished drawing the product's sketches, flow diagram, truth table.
+1st development story: -First, we tried to codes right after we finished drawing the product's sketches, flow diagram, truth table.
 However, we realized that we will need to write 9 if statements for the codes to work.
 So we then draw the K-maps to generate our product's system's boolean logic.
-We were then able to use the boolean logic to write our codes with 6 boolean statements. (not significantly less but lesser codes are alway better :) Our codes are shown below:
+We were then able to use the boolean logic to write our codes with 6 boolean statements. (not significantly less but lesser codes are always better :) Our codes are shown below:
 ```.py

 int button_x_port = 4;